aitoroses/floxide/docs/adrs/0021-timer-node-implementation.md

 ## Decision

-We will implement a new crate `flowrs-timer` that provides the `TimerNode` trait and related implementations as described in ADR-0016.
+We will implement a new crate `floxide-timer` that provides the `TimerNode` trait and related implementations as described in ADR-0016.
 The implementation will follow these design decisions:

 ### 1. Core `Schedule` Enum